 So we decided to embrace the early Middle Ages with dinner at Sir Lancelot Restaurant.
 (Hungarians/Magyars took over the land we know as Hungary around 895, and King Stephen I founded the state of Hungary in 1000.)
-Bring a really big appetite to this restaurant or plan to share a feast or order à la carte.
+Certainly you’ll want to bring a really big appetite to this restaurant or plan to share a feast or even order à la carte.

-An evening in the Great Hall is filled with good food and entertainment that included musicians and a fire twirler.
+Our evening in the Great Hall was filled with good food and entertainment that included musicians and a fire twirler.

 Monday morning we visited Fisherman’s Bastion and Matthias Church in the heart of Buda’s Castle District.
-Built to celebrate Hungary’s 1000th birthday, Fisherman’s Bastion was constructed between 1895 and 1902.
+Built to celebrate Hungary’s 1000th birthday, as a matter of fact, Fisherman’s Bastion was constructed between 1895 and 1902.
 Its seven towers mark the seven chieftains whose tribes settled Hungary in 895.

-A walk along the Bastion affords you with breathtaking views of the Danube and Matthias Church … and perhaps a little accordion music.
-(I may have to remember our walk on the bastion with an accordion ornament on our tree this Christmas!)
+Without a doubt a walk along the Bastion affords you with breathtaking views of the Danube and Matthias Church … and perhaps a little accordion music.

 Christmas displays at Matthias Church featured a beautiful carved wooden Nativity and delicate European lace ornaments, very similar to these …